-specifies a radiative forcing of climate by CO_2 equivalent to $\times 10$ modern ($10\times 278 = 2780$ ppm).
-Note that CO_2 is not being explicitly modeled in this experiment, but the long-wave radiative forcing associated with a specified concentration of CO_2 (as a ratio to modern concentrations) is being set instead.
+specifies a radiative forcing of climate by $CO_2$ equivalent to $\times 20$ modern ( $20 \times 278 = 2560$ ppm).
+Note that $CO_2$ is not being explicitly modeled in this experiment, but the long-wave radiative forcing associated with a specified concentration of $CO_2$ (as a ratio to modern concentrations) is being set instead.

-Edit the value of ea_radfor_scl_co2 (lower or higher) and save the file.
+Edit the value of ea\radfor\scl\co2 (lower or higher) and save the file.
 Re-run the experiment to see whether sea-ice extent is approaching a new steady state.
 You may want to try even longer simulations if it becomes clear that the model is still far from steady-state.
 You can judge how close to equilibrium things have got by following (and/or plotting) the evolution of e.g., global surface air temperature or sea-ice extent (both time-series files).
-Note that you might want to run the experiment longer than 100 years ...
+Note that you \might\ want to run the experiment longer than 100 years ...

-HINT: You can make copies (cp command) of the user config file (e.g. $exp4_snowball$) with different names differently, e.g., exp4a, exp4b, exp4c, ...) and in each copy, specify a different radiative forcing assumption.
+HINT: You can make copies (cp command) of the user config file (e.g. LAB.0000.snowball) with different names differently, e.g., twilight, rarity, applejack, ...) and in each copy, specify a different radiative forcing assumption.
 By submitting the experiments to the cluster will allow you to run all these experiments simultaneously.

 8.3 For each experiment you want to be assessing how far towards the Equator the sea-ice limit encroaches through some of the time-series and time-slice files or even the on-screen summary lines (assuming running interactively rather than via a job submission to the cluster queue).
 Informative time-series variables include (but not necessarily be limited to: atmospheric temperature and sea-ice cover.
-(Sea-ice thickness, on account of the simple physics in the model, low resolution and long time-step, can fluctuate in areas and volume a little at times.)
-For the time-slice data: atmospheric and ocean surface temperature and sea-ice extent (2-D biogem NetCDF file) may be informative.
+(Sea-ice thickness, on account of the simple physics in the model, low resolution and long time-step, can fluctuate a little in area and volume at times.)

+For the time-slice data: atmospheric and ocean surface temperature and sea-ice extent (2-D)